GFynbo/100DaysofCode/Round1.md

 *Good progress, more tomorrow*

 ## Day 31 - January 7th, 2018
-Switched from traditional Swing and AWT to JavaFX which seems to be much more versitile and better looking.
+Switched from traditional Swing and AWT to JavaFX which seems to be much more versatile and better looking.
 Managed to create a main window and add a menu, but functionality needs to be added.
 Mostly RecipeManager today.
 ***
 *Fun progress, more tomorrow*